 Bones that have begun to exhibit the symptoms of osteoporosis are at far greater risk of breaking during a minor fall or other accident.
 Now if the disease has progressed to a more advanced stage, then the bone could be broken as a result of a very simple action such as bumping into something.
 People over the age of 50 may want to consider getting a bone density test, especially if they have suffered a broken bone recently.

-Keeping Your Bones Healthy
+Osteoporosis Clinical Research Keeps Your Bones Healthy

 Clinical studies have shown that there are around 54 million Americans already living with osteoporosis, or whose bone mass has gotten dangerously low.
 Generally speaking, a person’s risk of developing osteoporosis goes up after they have reached their 50’s: